angular/angular/src/material/bottom-sheet/bottom-sheet.md

 work, the Angular compiler needs extra information to create the necessary `ComponentFactory` for your bottom sheet content component.

-Any components that are include inside of a bottom sheet have to be added to the `entryComponents` inside your `NgModule`.
+Any components that are included inside of a bottom sheet have to be added to the `entryComponents` inside your `NgModule`.